 Under the Charter's regulations, candidates are limited to receiving $579 from individuals and political committees during an election cycle, and they are not allowed to receive any contributions from entities other than political committees during an election cycle (See Code Section 2.10.010).

 Some candidates may have received contributions that are allowable under the Small Donor Elections Program but not allowable under the remaining provisions of the City campaign finance regulations.
-For example, the Program has an in-kind contribution limit designated in administrative rule while the campaign finance regulations has a $579 in-kind contribution limit.
+For example, the Program has a $10,000 in-kind contribution limit designated in administrative rule while the campaign finance regulations has a $579 in-kind contribution limit.
 As another example, candidates not participating in the Program are not allowed to receive contributions from entities other than political committees.
-In situations such as these, candidates would generally not be able to raise more funds from those contributors until after the election cycle ends.
+In situations such as these, candidates would generally not be able to raise more funds from those contributors until after the election cycle in which they were received ends.

 Are candidate debates and forums required to comply with accessibility requirements?